volta1234/phase-3-sql-setting-up-sqlite/README.md

 sqlite> .tables
 ```

 You should see the table listed.
+If you have the directory you're working in
+open in your code editor, you should also see the database file in your file
+tree.

 To exit sqlite, type `.quit` at the sqlite prompt.